sharife/goldenthread-v2/site/content/programs/_index.md

       to develop work about the Middle East.
 Since its launch in 2011, many New Threads plays and playwrights have continued on to receive mainstage productions.
+  - heading: "No Summary "
+    text: These curated digital discussions invite artists of Middle Eastern and North African heritage to discuss the many layers of their identity and how it impacts their work and artistic choices.
+We invite you to take pause with us and immerse yourself in these compelling topics and histories that defy a snappy summation.
   - cta: Learn more
     heading: New Play Development
     imageUrl: /img/hero-ftp-fifthstring.jpg